 Tioman Ferry Tickets

 Tioman Island is renown the world over for its idyllic setting and breathtaking scenery.
-During the past decade in particular, Tioman has seen quite an uptick in its popularity, both amongst travellers from the immediate region and from further afield.
+During the past decade in particular, Tioman has seen quite an uptick in its popularity, especially amongst discerning travellers from Singapore.

 What makes Tioman so unique, apart from its sheer visual beauty of course, is that the island is located quite a distance from the Malaysia mainland, rendering it secluded and giving it an almost private feel.
 Think Fantasy Island, the 80s hit tv show about the eponymous, somewhat mysterious tropical island.